Configure the Trimmer for ASP.NET Core Blazor

 Blazor WebAssembly performs Intermediate Language (IL) trimming to reduce the size of the published output.
 By default, trimming occurs when publishing an app.

-To configure the Trimmer, see the Trimming options article in the .NET Fundamentals documentation, which includes guidance on the following subjects:
+To configure the IL Trimmer, see the Trimming options article in the .NET Fundamentals documentation, which includes guidance on the following subjects:

 - Disable trimming for the entire app with the